matbrgz/guarahooks/CONTRIBUTING.md

 ## Adding a new Hook

-To add a new Hook to h3/use, you will need to modify and add several files.
+To add a new Hook to GuaraHooks, you will need to modify and add several files.
 Follow this steps.

 ### 1. Create Hook